Get Started with CoffeeAGNTCY

 Lungo

 Lungo is our ever-evolving demo application.
 As AGNTCY expands, Lungo grows alongside it.
 It adds new features and capabilities, demonstrating how they work together in an interoperable ecosystem.
-Like the Corto demo, it includes a LangGraph-orchestrated supervisor agent, but instead of connecting to a single farm, Lungo integrates with three.
+It includes a LangGraph-orchestrated supervisor agent, but instead of connecting to a single farm like Corto, Lungo integrates with different farms and logistics agents in two different setups like publisher/subscriber and group communication.

 Each farm is designed to demonstrate different agentic protocols and implementations.
 For now, the agents are similar to Corto’s: LangGraph-orchestrated A2A agents that communicate with the exchange using both pub/sub and request–response patterns.
 The farms are distinguished by "location".
-In addition to being a A2A server, the Colombia farm acts as a MCP client that connects to a Weather MCP Server.
+In addition to being an A2A server, the Colombia farm acts as a MCP client that connects to a Weather MCP Server and a Payment MCP Server.

-By default, all agents and MCP servers use SLIM as the transport layer, showcasing its flexibility by switching between one-to-many broadcasts via pub/sub and direct agent-to-agent request–response interactions based on the need specified by the prompt.
-To learn more about how this works, explore the CoffeeAGNTCY SLIM Integration
+All agents and MCP servers use SLIM as the transport layer (can switch between transports: SLIM and NATS), showcasing its flexibility by switching between one-to-many broadcasts via pub/sub and direct agent-to-agent request–response interactions based on the need specified by the prompt.
+The auction supervisor also supports streaming responses, allowing real-time updates as farms respond to queries.
+To learn more about how this works, explore the CoffeeAGNTCY SLIM Transport Integration.

 flowchart TB